 EVLA is not usually performed on its own

-It may surprise you to know that if we only treated your varicose veins by laser, they probably would not go away.
-Yes, that’s right, EVLA by itself is not enough.
+It may surprise you to know that if we only treated your varicose veins by laser, they may not go away completely.
+When the appearance after treatment is important, EVLA by itself may not be enough.
 One lady from the USA contacted us at the Veincare centre to ask for advice.
 She had had EVLA by her specialist in the USA.
 EVLA had been performed successfully but her varicose veins did not change.
 She contacted us to ask why.

 Superficial venous reflux – down flow of blood in the incorrect direction is the cause of varicose veins.
 First thing in the morning when we get out of bed and stand up, gravity tends to pull the blood down the veins in the wrong direction.
 If the valves in the veins are not working, reflux occurs, filling visible side branches under the skin.
 Even when the reflux is abolished, these side branches will not disappear.
 Over time they have been stretched beyond their elastic recoil.
 After laser, they remain baggy and visible.
 That’s why an adjunctive procedure such as Phlebectomy or Foam Sclerotherapy is required.
 EVLA cannot treat these very superficial varicose veins under the skin for 2 reasons.
 Firstly, varicose veins are tortuous, and a straight laser fibre cannot be inserted along them.
 Secondly, the varicose veins are very superficial and close to the skin: laser energy might injure the skin.
 That’s why adjunctive procedures in addition to EVLA are needed to get the best results for varicose veins.

 What are the complications of EVLA?